-21 Housing
+22 Housing

-- 21.1 Housing Ombudsman Report: In January 2023, the Housing Ombudsman published their special report into Birmingham City Council's complaints handling processes which assessed several historic complaints relating to the way in which repairs are conducted in tenants' homes.
+22.1 Housing Ombudsman Report: In January 2023, the Housing Ombudsman published their special report into Birmingham City Council's complaints handling processes which assessed several historic complaints relating to the way in which repairs are conducted in tenants' homes.
 We worked closely with the Ombudsman through a formal monitoring period which ended on the 26 April 2023.
-We have since met with the Housing Ombudsman and submitted evidence of the actions taken over the last 12 months in response to the special report and are awaiting their response.
-We have now received formal indication from the Ombudsman that formal monitoring will cease; a task and finish group is still in place and meets bi-weekly to ensure all relevant actions are embedded. - 21.2 Regulator of Social Housing Regulatory Notice: Between January 2023-March 2023, the Council engaged in correspondence with the Regulator of Social Housing, responding to requests for information.
-This resulted in the Regulator serving the Council with a Regulatory Notice, confirming a breach against the Home Standard and Tenant Involvement and Empowerment Standard Consumer Standards (2017).
-The Regulator have also recently consulted on a proposed set of new Consumer Standards, in which the Council has undertaken a self-assessment against, informing an operational delivery plan for the service.
+The service has since met with the Housing Ombudsman and submitted evidence of the actions taken over the last 12 months in response to the special report and are awaiting their response.
+There is now formal indication from the Ombudsman that formal monitoring will cease; a task and finish group is still in place and meets bi-weekly to ensure all relevant actions are embedded.